zimachadil-lab/camionback/replit.md

 ### Transporter Rating System
 Clients can rate transporters (1-5 stars) upon request completion.
 The system calculates and updates average ratings, total ratings, and total completed trips for transporters.
 Ratings are displayed on offer cards with decimal precision.

+### Contract Management System
+An automated contract generation and tracking system creates contracts when offers are accepted (by client or admin).
+Each contract stores requestId, offerId, clientId, transporterId, referenceId, amount, and status.
+Contract statuses include: 'in_progress' (initial), 'marked_paid_transporter' (transporter billing), 'marked_paid_client' (client receipt uploaded), and 'completed' (admin validated).
+The admin dashboard features a dedicated "Contrats" tab with comprehensive contract listing (reference, parties, dates, amounts, statuses), a detailed contract view dialog with full information display and manual status update capability, and KPI cards showing total contracts with breakdowns of active and completed contracts.
+Contract statuses automatically update based on payment workflow actions: transporter marking for billing updates to 'marked_paid_transporter', client uploading receipt updates to 'marked_paid_client', and admin validating payment updates to 'completed'.
+The system includes error handling to prevent payment workflow disruptions if contract updates fail.

 ### Mobile Responsive Design
 The platform features a mobile-first design with responsive adaptations using Tailwind CSS breakpoints (primarily `sm` at 640px).
 This includes dynamic sizing for popups and dialogs, adaptive button layouts and text, and optimized photo galleries for various screen sizes.